russell-loube-optimizely/coffee-sub/README.md

-# Advanced Audience Targeting Demo
+# Feature Experimentation Demo

-The purpose of this React app is to demo Advanced Audience Targeting (AAT).
+The purpose of this React app is to demo Feature Experimentation.

+## Prerequisites